Pure, Therapeutic Frankincense essential oil, Wildcrafted -- also called Birdwood or Olibanum

 Key constituents : Octyl acetate 50 - 60% , Octanol, Incensyl acetate, Incensol, Limonene, (E)-beta ocimene

 Plant description : Botanical family : Burseraceae The Boswellia species is a slow growing deciduous tree which is native to the mountainous regions of western India, Arabia and northern Africa.
 It grows to a height of 6 - 25 feet, depending on growing conditions, and has one or several trunks.
 The tree produces compound green leaves and tiny, yellow-white flowers.
-Resin which exudes from the trunk is collected to make essential oil.
+The rich yellow resin which exudes from the trunk is collected to make pure essential oil.

 Regions of Production : Somalia, Ethiopia